-DO NOT SCALE Drawn H.BAEK Drafting Designer M.COYLE Design ENERGY BRIX AUSTRALIA CORPORATION PROPOSED ASBESTOS LANDFILL Conditions of Use.
-Check Check Title THOI GOLD AGDEGTOG LANDTILL This document may only be used by GHD's client (and any other person who GHD has agreed can use this document) Approved (Project Director) Date PLANTING SCHEDULE and must not be used by any other person or for any other purpose.
-Scale 1:500 This Drawing must not be used for Construction unless signed as Approved Original Size Drawing No: 31-35300-L002 for the purpose for which it was prepared and must not be used by any other used for Construction unless Original Size
+DO NOT SCALE Conditions of Use.
+Drawn H.BAEK Designer M.COYLE Drafting Design Check ENERGY BRIX AUSTRALIA CORPORATION PROPOSED ASBESTOS LANDFILL This document may only be used by GHD's client (and any other person who GHD has agreed can use this document) Approved (Project Director) Date Title PLANTING SCHEDULE for the purpose for which it was prepared and must not be used by any other person or for any other purpose.
+Scale 1:500 This Drawing must not be used for Construction unless signed as Approved Original Size Drawing No: 31-35300-L002